You are here

 - Canvas Student—access your classes, including the calendar, assignments, and grades

-- Pitt PS Mobile—register for or add/drop classes and your check midterm and final grades
+- Pitt CX Mobile—register for or add/drop classes and your check midterm and final grades

 - Pharos Print—view your print queue and quota balance, and use for touchless printing